More Useful Stuff

 But the slickness of the paper tape reduces this friction, likely minimizing the irritation of the skin underneath it, says study author Grant Lipman, M.D.

-While the study looked specifically at ultra-marathoners, the results apply to any guy who’s prone to developing blisters, whether it’s after running a couple miles on your lunch hour or trying out a new pair of shoes.
+While the study looked specifically at ultra-marathoners, the results apply to any guy who’s prone to developing blisters, whether it’s after running a couple kilometres on your lunch hour or trying out a new pair of shoes.

 “I slapped some paper tape on under my ankle last week, as the dress shoes I was wearing otherwise always gave me a blister in the same spot every time,” Dr. Lipman says.